stuttrup/Project-13/README1.md

   <dd>ELK-SERVER: 10.1.0.4</dd>
 </dl>

-*Note: Upon opening these for the first time, make sure you run sudo RedAdmin@10.0.0.5 [5,6,7] or [10.1.0.4] to ensure connection.
-Say "YES" for allow.*
+:large_orange_diamond:*Note: Upon opening these for the first time, make sure you run sudo RedAdmin@10.0.0.5 [5,6,7] or [10.1.0.4] to ensure connection.
+Say "YES" for allow.*:large_orange_diamond:

 <dl>
   <dt>We have installed the following Beats on these machines:</dt>